WANIC

 On M-W-F, the student would need to miss part of our GE day.
 The student would likely either:

-- Miss morning advisory and part of Exploration on M-W-F, OR
+- miss morning advisory and part of Exploration OR

-- Miss Content, D-Lab and PM Advisory time M-F
+- miss Content, D-Lab and PM Advisory time

 This yearlong absence for a portion of each M-W-F could negatively impact a student’s ability to stay on track for graduating at Gibson Ek.
-The student’s advisor should feel confident that the student would benefit from the WANIC course and can handle the loss of GE time.
-WANIC must have school (advisor and counselor) approval before it will add a student to the lottery for course admission.
+The student’s advisor should feel confident that the student can manage the loss of GE time.
+In fact, the WANIC process mandates that the school counselor approve each student's registration.

 Summer Options

 WANIC also offers a menu of free or free-ish summer courses, including some “intro” versions of the full-year courses as well as completely different offerings.
-This is a separate application process, also due in April.
-These come with strict attendance policies and will appear on a student’s transcript, BUT summer courses would NOT serve as an “internship alternative” for Gibson Ek or be a college-credit or certification option.
-Some families might decide, however, that this is a better way for some Gibson Ek students to access WANIC.
+This is a separate application process that opens in March.

 Applying and Approval